Wondering where Billy will go if he is released from the Los Angels Zoo?

 Visitors, adults and children alike, at the Los Angeles Zoo comment on the sad, repetitive behavior of the zoo's elephants.
 Namely, many visitors report seeing the elephants incessantly bobbing their heads up and down, day in and day out.
 This pitiable display typifies stereotypic behavior, or repetitive, nonfunctional behavior often witnessed in captive animals.
 Stereotypic behavior is considered a sign of psychological distress, so the elephants' bobbing is a response to their lonely and unnatural existences.

 Elephants do not naturally live in isolation and require intense social interaction with other elephants, yet Billy has been alone for many of his years at the LA Zoo.
-Though he now has companions, he bears the scars of his years of isolation.
+He bears the scars of his years of isolation.

 Like other urban zoos across the country, L.A.
-Zoo is unable to provide the vast acreage needed by elephants, who can walk tens of miles a day in the wild and have home ranges of 120 square miles or more.
+Zoo is unable to provide the vast acreage needed by elephants, who can walk a hundred miles a day in the wild and have home ranges of 120 square miles or more.
 Billy provides a clear example of how zoos put business interests far above the welfare of elephants.

 We are very close to freeing Billy and stopping the practice of keeping elephants at L.A.
 Zoo.